 Information Required from Applicants

-The information described in this section is expected to be provided by the applicantWhile the same types of information will be required from each applicant, the amount of detail required will often vary depending on the size, type, and duration of the project, and the information provided should reflect the engagement the applicant conducts while planning the project and developing the application. .
+The information described in this section is expected to be provided by the applicant through the application package.
+While the same types of information will be required from each applicant, the amount of detail required will often vary depending on the size, type, and duration of the project, and the information provided should reflect the engagement the applicant conducts while planning the project and developing the application.
+As needed, more detailed information will be requested by parties or the Board during the regulatory proceeding to better understand specific project activities or potential effects.

 Early engagement is key to gathering the information needed to develop an application or submission.
-Engagement must be conducted in accordance with the LWBs’ Engagement and Consultation Policy and Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits and should be reflected in the information provided in an application or submission. types of information required from applicants include, but are not limited to:Applicants for larger projects should also refer to the Mackenzie Valley Environmental Impact Review Board (Review Board)’s Environmental Assessment Initiation Guidelines for Developers of Major Projects.
+Engagement must be conducted in accordance with the LWBs’ Engagement and Consultation Policy and Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits and should be reflected in the information provided in an application or submission.

+Where an approved Land Use Plan applies, applicants must also consider and demonstrate how the proposed project meets the requirements of the applicable Land Use Plan.
+Applicants are encouraged to approach the applicable Land Use Planning Board and/or the Tłįchǫ Government’s Department of Culture and Lands Protection, as the case may be, prior to submitting a licence or permit application to the Board.

+Some of the types of information required from applicants are listed below.
+Applicants are encouraged to review the Guides and contact Board staff for assistance prior to submitting an application.
+Applicants for larger projects should also refer to the Mackenzie Valley Environmental Impact Review Board (Review Board)’s Environmental Assessment Initiation Guidelines for Developers of Major Projects.

 All Applicants: